NAU-IoT/RemotePiControl/README.md

    - indefinitely allow power(start)

+A normal single relay is also fine for use, but the relay hat can be found here: https://www.amazon.com/gp/product/B07CZL2SKN/ref=ppx_yo_dt_b_asin_title_o00_s01?ie=UTF8&psc=1

 The principal is the exact same as the D1Mini solution, but the D1Mini is subsituted with the Raspberry Pi 4.
 If you want to run this solution using python on a Raspberry Pi 4, these are the steps:

 ### Dependencies: